michael-ullrich-1010/terraform-aws-subscription-checker/README.md

 - In the first Lambda-run a **Subscription Token** will be pulled from our backend and stored in the env-vars of the Lambda
 - In the following Lambda-runs the **Subscription Token** will be taken from the env-vars of the Lambda

-Your Task: Attack the subscription mechanism to alter the Subscription Token.
+Your Task: Attack the subscription mechanism to alter the **Subscription Token**.

 Acceptance criteria:
 - **Subscription Token** must be tampered/faked to be valid.
 Currently, the subscription is expired.